 As directed, the state submitted to HUD in conjunction with this AP a projection of expenditures and anticipated outcomes, broken down on a quarterly basis.
-These projections include measures to ensure compliance with the following:
+These projections include measures, which will be monitored and updated, to ensure compliance with the following:

-- Requirement to expend at least 50% of funds to the benefit of low- and moderate-income persons; - Requirement to expend at least 50% of funds to the benefit of HUD MIDs; and - Requirement to expend 50% of CDBG-MIT funds within six years of HUD's execution of the grant agreement and 100% of CDBG-MIT funds within 12 years of HUD's execution of the grant agreement.
+- Requirement to expend at least 50 percent of funds to the benefit of low- and moderate-income persons; - Requirement to expend at least 50 percent of funds to the benefit of HUD MIDs; and - Requirement to expend 50 percent of CDBG-MIT funds within six years of HUD's execution of the grant agreement and 100 percent of CDBG-MIT funds within 12 years of HUD's execution of the grant agreement.